All IT articles – Page 17

 Pound Gates awarded for risk management services

 Pound Gates Vehicle Management Services has taken this year’s Risk Service Provider of the Year Award at the seventh annual StrategicRISK European Risk Management Awards, held last week at London’s Vinopolis venue in the UK.
-The event, which is open to service providers across all industries in Europe, is ...
+The event, which is open to service providers across all industries in Europe, is judged ...

 -